HanumantappaBudihal/Open-Grants-Program/applications/project_aurras_mvp.md

 This is the end user facing component to utilize the workflow.
 This component comprises of a backend application which is responsible for user registration, selecting the workflow, managing / creating workflow using friendly APIs, providing input parameters.
 API gateway / Machine gateway where the external world can connect to the Aurras system.

 ### Ecosystem Fit
 We have identified many great teams had to build their own implementation of event listeners/monitoring tools.
-We intend to make this aspect easier for the community to avoid most of the boilerplate so that it can just focus on workflow actions/task which is related to their project.
+We intend to make this aspect easier for the community to avoid most of the boilerplate so that they can just focus on workflow actions/tasks which are related to their project.

 * https://github.com/playproject-io/datdot-service
 * https://github.com/open-web3-stack/guardian